The-Modular-Mind/oscelot/README.md

 If you like my work consider donating to https://paypal.me/?.
 Thank you for your support!

-## The modules of PackOne

-[OSC'elot Manual](./docs/Oscelot.md): Map parameters to osc controllers with OSC feedback.
+[Manual](./docs/Oscelot.md): Map parameters to osc controllers with OSC feedback.

 ![Intro image](./docs/screenshot.png)